CatChenal/mcce_dev/specs/Enforce_MCCE_formats.md

 ### Raise error for format violation
-Enforcing this format would mean raising errors if the first line does not start with "T", the second line does not start with 'METHOD', etc., with the error message referencing `format.info`.
+Enforcing this format would mean raising errors if the first line does not start with "T", the second<br>
+line does not start with 'METHOD', etc., with the error message referencing `format.info`.<br>

 When parsing a ms_out file in python, the error message could be the following:
 ```
 # Say `msout_file` store the name of the file being processed:

+ERR_MSG_MS_FRMT_pf = """
-ERR_MSG_MS_FRMT_pf = """This ms_out file: {} does not comply with the expected format.
+This ms_out file: {} does not comply with the expected format.
 No ticker tape file in ms_out should be modified.
 If you wish to add annotations, comments,
 explanations, etc. about the ms_out folder or a specific fle, please create a separate file.
 The file ms_out/format.info contains the file format specifications.